- Role-based, attribute-based, & just-in-time access to infrastructure

 Note: you will by default login as the ubuntu user, but can switch to root access, if needed, using the sudo command.

-You probably noticed that the hostname of the bastion host is shown as an IP address.
+You probably noticed that the hostname of the bastion server is shown as an IP address.
 We will configure a more friendly name by typing:

 sudo nano /etc/hostname